-Disparities in Diabetes
+P Disparities in Diabetes 44

-The disparity in rates of Type 2 Diabetes has narrowed since 2000 among people classified as White, Hispanic, Black, and Asian.
+After narrowing for more than a decade, the disparity in rates of Type 2 Diabetes between people classified as White, Hispanic, Black, and Asian stabilized in 2013.

-Disparities in Asthma 4
+Disparities in Asthma

-The disparity in rates of hospitalization for cases of asthma between people classified as White and those classified as Hispanic or Black has recently begun to narrow.
+The disparity in rates of hospitalization for cases of asthma between people classified as White and those classified as Hispanic or Black has been decreasing.

-Disparities in Premature Death 🕮
+Disparities in Premature Death